octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 };
 ```

-This example sets the migration account as the contract administrator.

 ##### Migrating several contracts

 A migration can deploy several contracts at the same time.
-This is useful when the migration data have to be used for the deployment of another contract.
-Below, is an example with two contracts.
+This is useful when the migration data has to be used for the deployment of another contract.
+Below is an example with two contracts.
 The second contract needs to have the address of the first contract in its initial storage.

 ```js
 var firstContract = artifacts.require("firstContract");